fkaduk/kobodeck/README.md

 the [bug reports](https://gitlab.com/anarcat/wallabako/issues) before you continue.

-That said, the author is using Wallabako on a daily basis and while there are sometimes small irritants things generally work fine.
+That said, the author is using Wallabako on a daily basis and while there are sometimes small irritants generally work fine.

 <img alt="screenshot of a KoboRoot.tgz file in a Kobo reader" src="assets/kobotgz-screenshot.png" align="right" />